Wouldn’t it be great to predict where the market is going to go in 2014?

 David G. Barnes

-My best guess for the U.S. economy in 2014 is a continued slow economic recovery, rising interest rates, a very gradual increase in inflation (maybe up to 2%), the start or continuation of bond purchase tapering by the Federal Reserve, and eventual end of the quantitative easing (the government’s bond buying program), more promises from the Fed to keep short term interest rates low for a long time (a/k/a “forward guidance”), and talk in Washington of eliminating the tax exemption for municipal bonds.
+My best guess for the U.S. economy in 2014 is a continued slow economic recovery, rising interest rates, a very gradual increase in inflation (maybe up to 2%), the start or continuation of bond-purchase tapering by the Federal Reserve, an eventual end of the quantitative easing (the government’s bond-buying program), more promises from the Fed to keep short-term interest rates low for a long time (aka “forward guidance”), and talk in Washington of eliminating the tax exemption for municipal bonds.

 On a global basis, stocks are cheap.
 Unfortunately, that isn’t the case at home here in the United States.
-Out of 44 developed and emerging countries we track, the US is the most expensive on a long term P/E ratio basis (Shiller 10 Year PE, or CAPE).
+Out of 44 developed and emerging countries we track, the U.S. is the most expensive on a long-term, P/E ratio basis (Shiller 10-year PE, or CAPE).
 Now, that doesn’t mean stocks will crash, or even go down.
-What it does mean is returns will be muted over the next 5-10 years, and there are better opportunities abroad.
+What it does mean is returns will be muted over the next 5 to 10 years, and there are better opportunities abroad.

-Considering the US is nearly half of world market capitalization, investors should look to invest at least half of their assets abroad.
-An 60-80% foreign stock exposure for the equity allocation is not unrealistic.
+Considering the U.S. is nearly half of world market capitalization, investors should look to invest at least half of their assets abroad.
+A 60 to 80% foreign stock exposure for the equity allocation is not unrealistic.

 I don’t have precise prognostications for 2014, but I do have some longer-term thoughts about the financial markets.

-While that doesn’t have too much predictive value in the near term, I does suggest lower than historic returns from domestic returns and relatively stronger returns from int’l markets.
+While that doesn’t have too much predictive value in the near-term, it does suggest lower-than-historic returns from domestic returns and relatively stronger returns from international markets.

 We are “go anywhere” traders and “big game hunters,” which means two things.
 First, that we can trade any liquid asset class and will migrate to wherever the most opportunity resides; and second, that we focus on major trends and monster gains, as opposed to messing around with scalping or trying to grab a few ticks.

-We still like US Equities.
+We still like U.S. equities.
 The energy revolution is here and still one of the favored sectors.
-Most of the institutions are using MLP’s as a way to gain access to this area for great yield.
+Most of the institutions are using MLPs as a way to gain access to this area for great yield.
 We use the Alerian MLP (AMLP).
-We believe that US Equities are no longer undervalued but now fairly valued.
+We believe that U.S. equities are no longer undervalued but are now fairly valued.
 We have not seen any major correction and a 10% correction could be coming.
 We would use this opportunity to be a buyer if that happens.

 Another major area of focus was international developed countries.
 Europe is looking quite attractive and we see that the international developed is trading at about a 20% discount.
 We would recommend to be adding to this allocation.
-We utilize some of the ETF’s and pair them with some active managers for this (VXUS, TRWAX, CAGAX).
-Overall we still are overweight Equities with an increasing allocation to international and underweight fixed income.
-Reducing as much government bond exposure as possible.
+We utilize some of the ETFs and pair them with some active managers for this (VXUS, TRWAX, CAGAX).
+Overall we still are overweight with equities with an increasing allocation to international and underweight with fixed income.
+We are reducing as much government bond exposure as possible.

 Larry Ludwig is the creator of Investor Junkie, where he focuses on how to leverage your investments to make more money.

-My strategy for 2014 is no different than what I used in 2013: focus on SHORT TERM bursts in momentum, focusing purely on the underlying trend that is going up.
-Going into 2014, I am bullish, but I think at some point, we are going to see a big pullback of at least 10-15%, which will likely create a great buying opportunity.
+My strategy for 2014 is no different than what I used in 2013: focus on short-term bursts in momentum, focusing purely on the underlying trend that is going up.
+Going into 2014, I am bullish.
+But I think at some point we are going to see a big pullback of at least 10 to 15%, which will likely create a great buying opportunity.
 However, it will probably be very scary and very hard to buy into it initially, so surviving that pullback will be crucial.